OpenACC/openacc-best-practices-guide/07-Interoperability.markdown

 supported features.

 ###Asynchronous Queues and CUDA Streams (NVIDIA)
-As already demonstrated, asynchronous work queues are frequently an important way to deal with the cost of PCIe data transfers on devices with distinct host and device memory.
+As demonstrated in the next chapter, asynchronous work queues are frequently an important way to deal with the cost of PCIe data transfers on devices with distinct host and device memory.
 In the NVIDIA CUDA programming model asynchronous operations are programmed using CUDA streams.
 Since developers may need to interoperate between CUDA streams and OpenACC queues, the specification suggests two routines for mapping CUDA streams and OpenACC asynchronous queues.

 The `acc_get_cuda_stream` function accepts an integer async id and returns a CUDA stream object (as a void\*) for use as a CUDA stream.